My Mission From God is To Ensure His Word Reaches The Whole World

 And ten thousand at your right hand;

+But it shall not come near you.
 8 Only g with your eyes shall you look,

 And see the reward of the wicked.

-Even the Most High, i your dwelling place,
+Even the Most High, i your dwelling place, 10 j No evil shall befall you,

 Nor shall any plague come near your dwelling;

+To keep you in all your ways.
 12 In their hands they shall 3 bear you up,

 l Lest you 4 dash your foot against a stone.
+13 You shall tread upon the lion and the cobra,

 The young lion and the serpent you shall trample underfoot.